qwaneu/qwaneu.github.io/training.md

 ---
 Our training courses are intensive, hands-on.
 We work with small groups (up to 14 participants) to ensure an optimal learning experience.

 We deliver our courses and workshop in English or Dutch.
-Together with our German and French partners, we can also deliver in Germand or French.
+Together with our German and French partners, we can also deliver in German or French.

 For the exercises in our hands on development skills courses, we can use Java, C#, Scala, Ruby, or Javascript.